jwcarter/small-rnd/readme.txt

 a generator producing 64-bits, but it will hopefully find any major flaws.
 The rand_63.c generator, since its period is < 2^64, does not produce every number from 0 to 2^64-1 and a good 64-bit test would catch that.

-All four generators pass all of the tests in BigCrush.

 ======================================================================
 BUILDING